CartoDB/documentation/app/content/data-observatory-c2/overview/terminology.md

 * The Geography table contains the data for each unique geometry (e.g. point, polygon, line).

 As mentioned above, the data and geography tables can be joined by the `geoid`.
-Most of the times this operation is managed automatically by CARTO interfaces, but it should be carried out manually by the user [when a Dataset is accessed directly via the user's data warehouse connected to CARTO](../../guides/accessing-your-subscriptions-from-your-data-warehouse).
+Most of the times this operation is managed automatically by CARTO interfaces (eg. Builder, CARTOframes, etc.); but it should be carried out manually by the user [when a Dataset is accessed directly via the user's data warehouse connected to CARTO](../../guides/accessing-your-subscriptions-from-bigquery-aws-or-azure).